Electrical Box Fill Calculator

 Which grounding fill rule should I choose?

-Choose the rule used by the adopted code cycle or local requirement.
-The modern option counts up to four grounds as one allowance and adds quarter allowances for extra grounds; the legacy/local option counts all grounds as one allowance.
+Choose the rule used by the adopted code cycle and local enforcement for the job.
+The NEC 2020/2023 option counts up to four equipment grounding conductors as one allowance and adds one-quarter allowance for each extra ground; the legacy/local option counts all entered grounds together as one allowance.

 Glossary: